zelal-Eizaldeen/DeepRetrieval/README.md

 $^{*}$ *LEADS: a state-of-the-art literature mining LLM trained on 20K reviews and 400K publications [https://arxiv.org/pdf/2501.16255]*

-## Acknowledge
+## Acknowledgement

-This implementation is mainly based on [verl](https://github.com/volcengine/verl).
+This implementation is mainly based on [verl](https://github.com/volcengine/verl) and [PySerini](https://github.com/castorini/pySerini).
 The base model during the experiment is [Qwen2.5-3B](https://huggingface.co/Qwen/Qwen2.5-3B).
 We sincerely appreciate their contributions to the open-source community.

 ## Cite DeepRetrieval
 Current version (will update the author list upon project completion):